Plus a total of 8 credits taken from the following courses:

 Note: Students are required to take at least one course from each of the academic domains (literacy, numeracy and computer literacy).

 Pass in 10 credits.

-Attend an instructor interview
+Attend an interview with instructor

-Have a documented cognitive or mental health disability
+Have a cognitive or mental health disability

 Note: North Island College staff are available and happy to support unique student needs as well as assist with course planning and the admission process.
 Please contact the Department of Accessible Learning Services for more information.

 Students should have an interest and motivation to participate in learning about the world of work.
 Student success may depend on the ability to work independently and in a group setting.